MaximeFILIPPI/NavigationStackEX/README.md

 ## Setup

-Here is an example of how to integrate and use NavigationStackEX in your SwiftUI views:
+Here is an example of how to integrate and use NavigationStackEX in your SwiftUI project:

 ```swift
 import SwiftUI